Avelynin/Habit-Tracker/README.md

 ### Prerequisites

-Python 3.13+
+-Python 3.13 or higher<br>
+-SQLite (pre-installed with Python)<br>
+-A console or terminal for running the app<br>

 ### Installation
 This instalation script will be showing instalation base on included sample database.
 If You want to create Your own habit to tracke them the best way is to create a new user.

-1. Save all of the files from repository on Your hard drive.
+1. Save all of the files from the repository to your hard drive.
-2. install Python 3.13 if You didn;t install it yet
+2. Install Python 3.13 if you haven’t installed it yet:
    ```sh
    https://www.python.org/downloads/
    ```
-3. Navigate via Python console to folder with saved program in our example it will be C:\Habit app
+3. Navigate via the Python console to the folder with the saved program.
+For example, it could be:
    ```sh
    cd C:\Habit app
    ```
-4. Run Prgram via console
+4. Run the program via the console:
    ```js
    Python main.py
    ```